kleph/dcos-docs/1.10/installing/production/terraform/digitalocean.md

   - We recommend against reducing the node count in production.
 Stateful DC/OS apps and services may suffer outages and failures if nodes are not put into maintenance mode, and their tasks rescheduled through their respective schedulers.

+# Uninstall

+To remove DC/OS, you must completely reimage the operating system on your nodes.
+Uninstall will be supported in future releases.
+For more information, see [DCOS-250](https://dcosjira.atlassian.net/browse/DCOS-250) and [DCOS-192](https://dcosjira.atlassian.net/browse/DCOS-192).